serlo/frontend/README.md

 Make sure your code is properly formatted before every commit.

-### Linter & Typechecker
+### Linter

-There are two commands to lint you code and run the typechecker:
+Check for common problem in your code by running

 ```
 yarn lint
-yarn typecheck
 ```

-Ensure in each PR that both commands show no warnings or errors.
+Ensure in each PR that this command shows no warnings or errors.

 ### Tooltips, Dropdowns & Menus